giorgosioak/CS352_GUI_API/README.md

 ##### Other distros

-Search with your package manager for a binary package or build from source, if none is available.
+Search with your package manager for a binary package or build from source, if none is available (see **Getting Started** guide at the bottom of this page).

 #### Compiling from terminal